Impact of Brexit on the European Union: Budget

 The UK's contribution to the EU budget in 2016, after accounting for its rebate, was €19.4 billion.
 After removing about €7 billion that the UK receives in EU subsidies, the loss to the EU budget comes to about 5% of the total.
-Unless the budget is reduced, Germany (already the largest net contributor) seems likely to be asked to provide the largest share of the cash, its share estimated at about €2.5 billion.
+Unless the budget is reduced, Germany (already the largest net contributor) seems likely to be asked to provide the largest share of the cash, its share estimated at €2.5 billion.

 As of March 2020, debate continues between those members who wish the budget to be limited to no more than 1% of members' combined GDP and those who want it to be 1.074%.

 Readiness

 In response to Brexit, the European Commission issued a communication on readiness named: "Communication on readiness at the end of the transition period between the European Union and the United Kingdom".

 Policy changes

 The years are over when Europe cannot follow a course because the British will object.
 Now the British are going, Europe can find a new élan.